What is an L-1 Visa?

 L-1 status is generally approved for an initial period of three years.
 However, if the U.S. employer is a start-up company, L-1 status is originally granted for only one year.
 L-1A (manager/executive) status can be extended up to a statutory limit of seven years; L-1B (specialized knowledge) status is limited to a total of five years.
 The employer is not obligated to retain the employee for the entire five-year or seven-year period.
 Unless the parties contract otherwise, the employment relationship is “at-will” and either party is free to terminate the relationship at any time.
 However, if the employee/employer relationship endures for the entire five-year or seven-year period, the foreign national must spend one year physically outside the U.S. before regaining eligibility to apply for a new period of L-1 status.

 Dependent family members (spouses and minor children) of an L-1 nonimmigrant are eligible to apply for L-2 derivative status.
-Individuals in L-2 status are authorized to work in the U.S.
+Spouses in L-2 status are authorized to work in the U.S.

 - Basic Information and Documentation necessary to properly prepare an L-1 Nonimmigrant Petition